josefer96/oop_practice/README.md

 - class - level attribute (WSU)

 ### Methods (Action)

 - instance method

     - method that can be performed on the object
 - class method

     - allows us to create and modify class level data
 - static method

     -does not have access to cls or instance attributes but performs action within the class
 - magic method

     - reserved methods that perfrom a specific task '__str__'

+## inherentance
+-inherentance allow us to dfine a class that inherits all the methods and properties from another class.
+- Parent Class(Student)

+## Polymorphism
+- methods/functions/operators with the same name that can be executed on many objects or classes